the-turing-way/the-turing-way/book/website/community-handbook/community-handbook.md

 ## The Turing Way Contact Points

 The lead investigator for this project is [Dr Kirstie Whitaker](https://whitakerlab.github.io/about).
-She is a research fellow at the [Alan Turing Institute](http://turing.ac.uk) and senior research associate in the [Department of Psychiatry](https://www.psychiatry.cam.ac.uk) at the University of Cambridge.
+She is the lead of the Tools, Practices and Systems Research Programme at [The Alan Turing Institute](http://turing.ac.uk)

 The Community Manager is [Malvika Sharan](https://about.me/malvikasharan).
 She is a research associate at the [Alan Turing Institute](http://turing.ac.uk).